-The Art minor offers a strong foundation in the classical methods of learning visual art-making processes.
-In each studio course, the elements and principles of visual art are approached through observation, interpretation and response.
-Although formalism is taught and encouraged, it is woven into the resulting artwork rather than standing alone as "abstract."
-By this method of learning, the faculty and student have a common source, similarly perceived, which guides the process of decision-making and problem solving when creating works of art.
+The Art minor provides a strong foundation in the classical methods of learning visual art-making processes.
+In each studio course, the elements and principles of visual art are approached through observation, interpretation, and response.
+Formal methods and Christian ideas of truth and beauty are taught and woven into the related artwork rather than standing alone as abstract concepts.
+Through this method of learning, the faculty and student operate from a shared artistic vision that guides the process of decision-making and problem solving as they explore art history and conceptualize and create works of art.